The Help to Buy scheme could make it easier for you to get your first home with help from the government. Here is how it works and how to use it.

 Yes, the government also offer the Shared ownership scheme, which lets you buy a share of your home's value of between 25% and 75%.

-It is a savings account that pays tax free interest and includes a bonus paid by the government if you use it towards a deposit.
+It is a savings account that pays tax free interest and includes a bonus paid by the government to use towards a deposit.
 Find out more.

 The mortgage guarantee scheme ended on 31 December, 2016.